runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 What is type?
 Focus on the measurements so the people from Visual Com. are not bored

+Read: Paul Rand from p.
+149
+Read: Something from Bringhurst (one could be p.
+25)

 Serif / sans-serif
 all that measurement stuff